AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 ### ProCoDa Code

-The following code allows the Dissolved Gas subteam to turn on the peristaltic pump at the desired speed.
+The following code allows the Dissolved Gas subteam to turn on the peristaltic pump at a desired speed.

 #### States
 - *OFF*: The system (peristaltic pump) is off.